-You can program scheduled recordings to let Audials record a certain radio station at a given time, automatically. (please note, in order to get your schedule recording started, you must have both the operating system and Audials turned on, not shut down, otherwise the recording won't start!)
+You can program scheduled recordings to let Audials record a certain radio station at a given time, automatically. (please note, in order to get your schedule recording started, you must have both the operating system and Audials turned on, not shut down, also check that the sleep setting is disabled, otherwise the recording won't start!)

 Step-by-Step: Scheduling a radio recording

 - Browse through the list of radio stations, and select the one that you would like to schedule a recording for.

 - Click in the toolbar, and then click "Create scheduled recording..."

 - Choose between one-time and weekly repeated recording.